MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

     :::image type="content" source="./media/get-started-app-chat-private-endpoints/github-codespace-dashboard.png" alt-text="Screenshot of all the running Codespaces including their status and templates.":::

-1. Open the context menu for the codespace and then select **Delete**.
+1. Open the context menu for the Codespace and then select **Delete**.

     :::image type="content" source="./media/get-started-app-chat-private-endpoints/github-codespace-delete.png" alt-text="Screenshot of the context menu for a single codespace with the delete option highlighted.":::